Ellen-shuqing/Headlinr/README.md

-# HeadLinr (the finalized version of product as chrome extension is for private usage only)
+# HeadLinr
-Senior Design Project created by a team of four students
+Senior Design Project created by a team of four students (the finalized version of product as chrome extension is only for private usage)

 Project Description - Overview	HeadLinr is a Chrome extension that collects top news from CNN, BBC and FOX news and provides news based on user preference.